Get Quotes from Top Landscapers in Boston, MA

 Boston, MA 02201

-Note that an electronic copy of these documents will also have to be submitted to the commission via email or by providing them with an appropriate cloud download link.
+Note that an electronic copy of these documents must also be submitted to the commission via email or by providing them with an appropriate cloud download link.
 Also, the payment of separate city and state fees may be required when filing these documents.
 Once the documents have been filed, public hearings will be scheduled.
-These hearings are typically held on the first and third Wednesdays of every month, and parties that properly complete their filings two weeks before the next scheduled hearing date will have their first hearing on that date.
-Wetland permit application approvals or denials are typically done at these hearings and they must be attended by the proponent of the landscaping project, the property owner, and their consultants.
+These hearings are typically held on the first and third Wednesdays of every month, and parties that correctly complete their filings two weeks before the next scheduled hearing will have their first hearing on that date.
+Wetland permit application approvals or denials are typically done at these hearings, and they must be attended by the proponent of the landscaping project, the property owner, and their consultants.
 You can direct inquiries concerning the wetland permit issuance process to the Boston Conservation Commission in person at the address provided above or by calling (617) 635-3850.

-It should be noted that if your landscaping project involves construction-related activities like building retaining walls or installing patios, you may be required to obtain a building permit for the job from the Boston Inspectional Services Department.
-This department issues short-form permits for projects that will not result in a change in a building's living area, fire protection, use, or exits, and long-form permits for projects that significantly alter a building's structure or blueprint.
+It should be noted that if your landscaping project involves construction-related activities like building retaining walls or installing patios, you may be required to obtain a building permit from the Boston Inspectional Services Department.
+This department issues short-form permits for projects that will not change a building's living area, fire protection, use, or exits and long-form permits for projects that significantly alter a building's structure or blueprint.
 Short-form permit applications can be completed online via the inspectional services portal, while long-form permit applications may be initiated online but have to be completed in person at:

 1010 Massachusetts Avenue